cgotelli/Bedload-LHE/README.md

 **References:**
-- A. Zimmermann et al. Video-based gravel transport measurements with a flume mounted light table.
-Earth Surface Processes and Landforms.
+- A. Zimmermann et al. Video-based gravel transport measurements with a flume mounted light table. _Earth Surface Processes and Landforms_.
 33:2285–2296, May 2008. doi: 10.1002/esp.1675.
 - M. A. Elgueta-Astaburuaga and M. A. Hassan.
-Experiment on temporal variation of bed load transport in response to changes in sediment supply in streams. __Water Resources Research__.
+Experiment on temporal variation of bed load transport in response to changes in sediment supply in streams. _Water Resources Research_.
 53:763–778, January 2017. doi: 10.1002/2016wr019460.